 "This HayBoss Feeder, absolutely I can say that there's close to zero waste."
 For HayBoss Feeders customer Warris, the biggest advantage of using his Feeders is the reduction of wasted feed.
 By sheltering feed and securing it with fully-lockable and retractable nets, HayBoss Feeders cut down on the feed you waste using conventional feeders— saving you money.
 Become one of our happy customers:https://haybossfeeders.com/?v=707f3a40153bPosted by HayBoss Feeders on Monday, May 11, 2020

 HayBoss for Veterinarians

 Interested in how a HayBoss Feeder can guard the health of your horses?
 Head to our website https://haybossfeeders.com/ to learn everything you need to know about the next revolution in feeding.Posted by HayBoss Feeders on Saturday, May 23, 2020

-Our HayBoss Feeders™ are extremely practical.
-As an example, we made a round bale test to find that hay will go twice as far since there is no wastage.
-You could feed more animals, or feed less often at far less expense and manual labor.
-This is a fantastic improvement in feeding our horses, cows, goats, or llamas.
-Take a look.
+As an example, we made a round bale test.
+Using our HayBoss™ feeding technology, we discovered that hay lasts twice as long using our feeding method since there is no wastage.
+This allows you to feed more animals, or feed less often, with far less expense and manual labour.
+This is a fantastic improvement for feeding horses, cows, goats, or llamas.
+See for yourself:

-After a recent trip to a very large equine expo, I was reminded of the influx of information available regarding the feeding and management of horses.
-That combined with the mere presence of the spring grass growing threatening to founder my old mare yet again, I have sought out better ways to manage the feeding of my diverse group of horses that not only meets their nutritional and health requirements but also maintains some quality of life.
+“After a recent trip to a very large equine expo, I was reminded of the influx of information available regarding the feeding and management of horses.
+That combined with the mere presence of the spring grass growing threatening to founder my old mare yet again, I have sought out better ways to manage the feeding of my diverse group of horses that not only meets their nutritional and health requirements but also maintains some quality of life.”